dguest/ftag-opt-framework/xAODAthena/btagIBLAnalysis/macros/README.txt

 -----  Plotter_pt2.C  ---------
 - allows you to print either variables (CURRENTLY BROKEN) or efficiency for fixed tagger WP
+- check that WP cuts are up to date, as listed on https://twiki.cern.ch/twiki/bin/view/AtlasProtected/BTaggingBenchmarks.
+Currently included are MV2c20, with JVT cut, as used in PUB note.
+WP is fed using steering file
 - it works with as steered from runAll.C:
   * "root -l runAll.C"

 -----  Plotter_pt3.C  ---------
 - allows you to print the light-jet efficiency for fixed b-jets efficiency
+- it works with as steered from runAll.C:
+  * "root -l runAll_special.C"

+-----  Plotter_pt3_crej.C  ---------
+- allows you to print the c-jet efficiency for fixed b-jets efficiency
 - it works with as steered from runAll.C:
   * "root -l runAll_special.C"